volkx075/Movies-ETL/README.md

 # Movies ETL
 ## Purpose
 Amazing Prime would like the dataset we created to be able to update every day.
 Britta needs us to create a pathway that takes in the data, then cleans the data, and then loads it into already existing tables.
-Since we have already created code during our Module, we just need to refactor our code to satisfy Amazing Prime's request.
+Since we have already created code during our Module, we just need to refactor our code to create one function in order to satisfy Amazing Prime's request.
 ## Deliverable 1: Write an ETL Function to Read Three Data Files
 Code: ![ETL Function Test](ETL_function_test.ipynb)
 ## Deliverable 2: Extract and Transform the Wikipedia Data